jedi-academy/learn-4711/data/tutorials/ci-todo02.md

     function render($template = 'template')
     {
+        $this->data['menubar'] = $this->parser->parse('_menubar', $this->config->item('menu_choices'),true);
         $this->data['content'] = $this->parser->parse($this->data['pagebody'], $this->data, true);
         $this->parser->parse('template', $this->data);
     }

 It provides for a layout, as a "$template" parameter.
-Let's use that layout template parameter, defaulting to the value 'template' if not expressly provided.
+We will use that layout template parameter, defaulting to the value 'template' if not expressly provided.
 The templating will be no different than the original, unless we over-ride the parameter in one of our controllers.

+The supplied base controller also builds a navbar, using settings from `application/config/config.php`, similar to what you have seen in earlier labs.

-Let us make our rendering more flexible, by only using the 'pagebody' fragment if we haven't already built the content to used in a layout.
+Let's make our rendering more
+flexible, by only using the 'pagebody' fragment if we haven't already built the content to used in a layout.

-These two enhancements will leave our base controller's `render` method looking like:
+This enhancements will leave our base controller's `render` method looking like:

     function render($template = 'template')